Nathaniel Atkinson

-Nathaniel Caleb Atkinson (born 13 June 1999) is an Australian professional footballer who plays as a right back for Scottish Premiership side Heart of Midlothian.
+Nathaniel Caleb Atkinson (born 13 June 1999) is an Australian professional soccer player who plays as a right-back for Melbourne City and the Australia national team.

 Club career

 Early career

 Born in Launceston, Tasmania, Atkinson was part of the youth setup at Riverside Olympic before joining the NTC program at Football Tasmania.
 In 2016, Atkinson joined the Melbourne City academy after a successful trial with the club.
 He played with the Melbourne City NPL side in the NPL Victoria from 2016 to 2017.
 Towards the end of the 2016–17 season, Atkinson began training with the Melbourne City first team.

 Melbourne City

 Going into the 2017–18 season, Atkinson was given the 37 shirt.
 He made his competitive debut for the first team in a FFA Cup match against Peninsula Power at Dolphin Oval on 1 August 2017.
 He came on as a late stoppage time substitute for Bruno Fornaroli as Melbourne City won the match 2–0.
 On 10 December 2017, due to the suspension of Melbourne City's regular right-back Manny Muscat, Atkinson made his A-League debut for the club against the Central Coast Mariners.
 Despite being named as a right back before the match, Atkinson played the match as a right winger as Melbourne City managed to win 1–0.
 After the match, Melbourne City head coach Warren Joyce praised Atkinson, saying "I thought he took his opportunity well.
 He’s one that caught my eye as soon as I came to the club."

 On 12 January 2018, after a promising start, Atkinson signed a two-year senior contract with Melbourne City.

 In September 2020, Atkinson signed a two-year contract with Perth Glory.
 However, three weeks later, his contract was terminated due to the COVID-19 pandemic situation, allowing him to sign another two-year contract with Melbourne City.